 [Wallpapers] [Favorite Games] [Lunar] [Links]

-Snatcher.
-Policenauts, Boktai, Zone of the Enders, Anubis and Metal Gear are registered trademark of Konami Co.
+Snatcher, Policenauts, Boktai, Zone of the Enders, Anubis and Metal Gear are registered trademarks of Konami Co.
 LTD. Konami is a registered trademark of Konami Co.
 LTD. All work presented here is but mere fan work.
-Visit Kojima Productions!
+Long live Kojima Productions!